MethaneRain/Python/Jupyter-Notebooks/Advanced-Plotting/Geopandas/README.md

 ## Geopandas

-Geoandas is a great visualization tool for woking with geospatial data
+Geopandas is a great visualization tool for woking with geospatial data

 Sample Output: